Strategic Confusion: Top 7 Strategy Warning Signs

 3. Relationships Rule

-When strategic goals and priorities are vague or ever-changing, “who you know” can become more important than “what you do.”
-Ambiguity can play out in power plays, turf battles, and deceptions that hinder progress.
-Strategic clarity is a great panacea for an overly political culture.
+When strategic goals and priorities are unclear or constantly shifting, “who you know” often outweighs “what you do.”
+Ambiguity can fuel power struggles, turf battles, and hidden agendas that stall progress.
+Clear, well-communicated strategy acts as a powerful antidote to an overly political culture.

 4. Lack of Accountability